 The trail is only 1.5 miles long but don’t let that fool you.
 In total it took us about 2 hours to complete and there was definitely a moment when I thought “Yuuup, today sure might be the day I die”

 Good news!
 I didn’t die.

 Once we ascended up the mischievous boulders, it’s time to climb!
-This bit is very intimidating but once you get pass the first step (which is probably the most difficult climb up that can easily discourage you at the beginning – but don’t let it!), it’s not so bad.
+This bit is very intimidating can easily discourage you at the beginning – but don’t let it!
+Once you get pass the first step it’s not so bad.
 In fact, this was my favorite part!!

 There’s two small plateaus where you can stop and wait for other hikers coming down.
 We waited a bit to let everyone through which made the climb up less stressful since I generally don’t care for an audience when I do anything.
 However, even if you do end up with people waiting on you, don’t mind anyone and take your time.
 This isn’t where you want to slip and fall… and die.

-You’re basically climbing a crack created by two boulders leaning against each other, so at one point all you have to rely on, is the tight crack itself where you squeeze your foot and kind of balance on that because there isn’t anything to grab onto with your hands other than steep, smooth boulders.
+You’re basically climbing a crack created by two boulders leaning against each other.
+At one point all you have to rely on, is the tight crack itself where you squeeze your foot and kind of balance on that because there isn’t anything to grab onto with your hands other than steep, smooth boulders.
 Other parts are more shaped into steps and what appear to be little handles for you to grab.

 Towards the top of the climb it gets a bit more difficult and you really have to get your foot up high and even use your knees as there isn’t much to grab and pull yourself up.
 I feel like I’m making this sound terrifying but it really was a lot of fun!

 With that said I suggest wearing pants that won’t restrain you from flexible movement but are also sturdy because the way down is done easiest sliding on your butt!